jlf599/JetstreamAPITutorial/Account-setup.md

 final_message: "Boot completed in $UPTIME seconds"

 ------------------
-You'll want to add

-*export CLIFF_FIT_WIDTH=1*

-to /etc/bash.bashrc or in /etc/skel/.bashrc

-You might want to set the PS1 prompt in there to be friendlier, too...something like:
+You'll want to add a few things to /etc/bash.bashrc or in /etc/skel/.bashrc -- set the openstack client to fit the window, make the PS1 prompt be a bit friendlier (optional), and add /usr/local/bin to the path since Pip3 puts the openstack client there:

+*## Added for Openstack tutorial export CLIFF_FIT_WIDTH=1
-*PS1="[Tutorial] \u \w-->"*
+PS1="[Tutorial] \u \w-->"

-in the same place.
+export PATH=/usr/local/bin:$PATH
+*

 ------------------